 The Chief Justice went on to distinguish between someone who had done work and was entitled to receive payment vs. an individual who had applied to sponsor her spouse for immigration.

 In Patel v.
 Canada, Justice Mosley reached an identical conclusion in a similar situation.
-There, the minimum necessary income requirement had increased between the time that an individual had applied to sponsor her husband and the time of the appeal hearing.
-The Court cited the Supreme Court of Canada in noting that (citations removed):
+There, the minimum necessary income requirement to sponsor a person’s parents had increased between the time that an individual had applied to sponsor her parentsand the time of the appeal hearing.
+Justice Mosely cited the Supreme Court of Canada in noting that (citations removed):

 … there are numerous reasons for deciding that the ability to appeal as of right to this Court is only “acquired,” “accrued” or “accruing” when the court of appeal renders its judgment.
 The first is a common-sense understanding of what it means to “acquire” a right or have it “accrue” to you.
 A right can only be said to have been “acquired” when the right-holder can actually exercise it.
 The term “accrue” is simply a passive way of stating the same concept (a person “acquires” a right; a right “accrues” to a person).
 Similarly, something can only be said to be “accruing” if its eventual accrual is certain, and not conditional on future events.
 In other words, a right cannot accrue, be acquired, or be accruing until all conditions precedent to the exercise of the right have been fulfilled.

 Justice Moseley went on to find that “at best [the applicant] had a right of appeal which was to be determined on the basis of the law as it was when it was heard and her application was considered de novo.”

 There is some uncertainty on the issue, however, and in Sran v.
 Canada (Citizenship and Immigration), 2017 FC 389 Justice Russell certified the following question: